Omotenashi – Japanese hospitality and education

 The origin of omotenashi

-The origin of this expression is well unknown, some claim that it originated from the expression motenasu [持て成す] which uses the same ideograms, but means "entertain and welcome".
-Others claim that nashi [無し] gives to understand a Hospitality without Superficiality.
+The origin of this expression is quite unknown, some claim that it originated from the expression motenasu [持て成す] which uses the same kanji, but means "entertain and welcome".
+Others claim that nashi [無し] implies a Hospitality without Superficiality.

-According to some ancient records, the phrase mono wo motte nashitogeru [モノを持って成し遂げる] gave rise to omotenashi currently used.
-This translated phrase means "realize with thing", which doesn't make any sense in Portuguese.
+According to some ancient records, the phrase mono wo motte nashitogeru [モノを持って成し遂げる] originated the term omotenashi used today.
+This phrase translated means "to accomplish with a thing," which makes no sense in Portuguese.

 But philosophically, it means that we must welcome the visitor or customer in the best possible way, without ulterior motives and with a pure heart.

-The word mono in japanese it means thing, but in that sentence it was written exactly in katakana to refer not just to literal things, but invisible things like feelings.
+The word mono in Japanese means thing, but in this sentence it was written exactly in katakana to refer not only to literal things, but also to invisible things like feelings.

 The Japanese are taught from childhood to take care of each other and act with etiquette, hospitality and politeness.
 Much of Japanese etiquette has its origins in the formal rituals of tea ceremonies and martial arts.

-Kindness and compassion were core values of the bushido (Way of the Warrior), the samurai code of ethics.
-Today, the concept of omotenashi is mainly adopted in commercial managements.
+The delicacy and compassion were central values of the bushido (the way of the warrior), the code of ethics of the samurais.
+Today, the concept of omotenashi is mainly adopted in business management.

 Omotenashi it involves treating your guest, client or neighbor in the best possible way.
 It's like the golden rule that says "Treat others as you would like to be treated".
 And all this without expecting anything in return or with ulterior motives.